Matteo Renzi: United States

 Similar to his predecessors, Renzi continued the long-standing Italian policy of a close relationship with the United States, building a partnership with President Barack Obama.
 Italy supported the United States in the military intervention against the Islamic State of Iraq and the Levant (ISIL), and participated in the international sanctions during the Ukrainian crisis against Russia following their invasion of East Ukraine.

 Renzi met Obama for the first time on 24 March 2014 during the latter's trip to Rome.
 Renzi also held a joint meeting with Obama, Pope Francis, and Italian president Giorgio Napolitano.
 Obama stated afterwards that he had been impressed by the reforms Renzi wanted to undertake.
-Renzi himself said that he considered Obama an example for the policies he wanted to achieve.
+Renzi himself said that he considered Obama an example of the policies he wanted to achieve.

 On 22 September, Renzi visited Silicon Valley in California.
 In San Francisco, he met with young Italian emigrants who have created startup companies in the United States.
 He also visited the headquarters of Twitter, Google, and Yahoo! to hold talks with chief executives.
 Renzi was accompanied by former Secretary of State Condoleezza Rice and George Shultz, and by the former American ambassador to Italy Ronald P. Spogli.
 He later spoke at Stanford University as the guest of university president John L. Hennessy.

 The following day, Renzi spoke at a United Nations summit in New York City, focusing on the problem of climate change.
-Following the summit, Renzi met former President Bill Clinton and his wife, the former Secretary of State Hillary Clinton.
+Following the summit, Renzi met former president Bill Clinton and his wife, the former Secretary of State Hillary Clinton.
 At the end of his trip, Renzi participated in a reception hosted by Obama.

 Renzi was received at the White House in April 2015.
-He and President Obama discussed many issues, including the war in Donbass, the Libyan Civil War, and ISIL.
+He and President Obama discussed many issues, including the war in Donbas, the Libyan Civil War, and ISIL.
 They discussed Europe's economy, the Transatlantic Trade and Investment Partnership, and climate change and energy security.
 In October 2015, the Italian government announced that it would prolong its military presence in Afghanistan along with the United States Army in order to continue its security mission and prevent the rise of Islamist forces such as Al-Qaeda and ISIL.

 On 18 October 2016, President Obama invited Renzi and his wife Agnese Landini to attend an official state dinner at the White House.
 The two men held a joint press conference during which Obama, the dinner being his final state visit as the United States president, commented that he had "saved the best for last", and the two reiterated their support for one another.